Abbey Theatre: Early years

-In the early years, there were challenges in finding plays by Irish playwrights, and so the founders established guidelines for playwrights submitting plays and wrote some plays themselves.
+In the early years, there were challenges in finding plays by Irish playwrights, so the founders established guidelines for playwrights submitting plays and wrote some plays themselves.
 The emergence of the theatre, the challenge of finding plays by Irish playwrights, the protests surrounding Playboy of the Western World, and the work of the Irish Theatre were key developments during this time.
 As one of the first directors of the new Abbey Theatre, Lady Gregory exchanged correspondence with her counterparts W.B Yeats and JM Synge which chronicled the further development of the new Abbey Theatre including themes such as the critical reception of plays, the challenge of balancing state funding and artistic liberty, and the contributions of actors and others supporting the theatre.
-The new Abbey Theatre found great popular success, and large crowds attended many of its productions.
-The Abbey was fortunate in having Synge as a key member, as he was then considered one of the foremost English-language dramatists.
-The theatre staged many plays by eminent or soon-to-be eminent authors, including Yeats, Lady Gregory, Moore, Martyn, Padraic Colum, George Bernard Shaw, Oliver St John Gogarty, F. R. Higgins, Thomas MacDonagh, Lord Dunsany, T. C. Murray, James Cousins and Lennox Robinson.
-Many of these authors served on the board, and it was during this time that the Abbey gained its reputation as a writers' theatre.
+The theatre staged many plays by authors, including Padraic Colum, George Bernard Shaw, Oliver St John Gogarty, F. R. Higgins, Thomas MacDonagh, Lord Dunsany, T. C. Murray, James Cousins and Lennox Robinson.

 The Abbey's fortunes worsened in January 1907 when the opening of Synge's The Playboy of the Western World resulted in civil disturbance.
 The troubles (since known as the Playboy Riots) were encouraged, in part, by nationalists who believed the theatre was insufficiently political and who took offence at Synge's use of the word 'shift', as it was known at the time as a symbol representing Kitty O'Shea and adultery, and hence was seen as a slight on the virtue of Irish womanhood.
 Much of the crowd rioted loudly, and the actors performed the remainder of the play in dumbshow.
 The theatre's decision to call in the police further roused the anger of the nationalists.
-Although press opinion soon turned against the rioters and the protests faded, management of the Abbey was shaken.
+Although press opinion soon turned against the rioters and the protests faded, the management of the Abbey was shaken.
 They chose not to stage Synge's next—and last completed—play, The Tinker's Wedding (1908), for fear of further disturbances.
-That same year, the Fay brothers' association with the theatre ended when they emigrated to the United States due to a clash with Yeats outlook; Lennox Robinson took over the Abbey's day-to-day management after Horniman withdrew financial support.
+That same year, the Fay brothers' association with the theatre ended when they emigrated to the United States due to a clash with Yeats's outlook; Lennox Robinson took over the Abbey's day-to-day management after Horniman withdrew financial support.